Links

 In summary, flaky cypress tests are considered harmful because:

-• You cannot trust them - neither system / component under test nor the test itself are reliable
+• You cannot trust them - neither system / component under test nor the test itself is reliable

 • Even if flaky tests pass, your end users can experience intermittent issues

-• Flaky tests increase the duration of your tests suite
+• Flaky tests increase the duration of your test suite

-• Flaky tests are expensive to repair and to maintain
+• Flaky tests are expensive to repair and maintain

 How to get rid of flaky tests?